Water Softener Repair Tips

-- The bypass valve is in bypass.
+- The bypass valve is open.

 - A leaking toilet or sink will waste many gallons of water that a demand unit water meter will not count.

-- Salt bridged.
-Break with broom handle.
+- Salt bridged, break with broom handle.

 - Very low water pressure.

-- Valve drain hose too small, or raised higher than 8 feet above floor level.
+- Valve drain hose too small or raised higher than 8 feet above floor level.